 • Finalized maternity protection act (taking into account the situation analysis from desk review and interviews as well as inputs from different sectors drafting the act, conducting review workshops and finalization getting ready for approval at the Prime Minister level)

-To qualify as an advocate for every child you will have…• An advanced university degree (Master’s or Higher) in Law or related fields.
+• An advanced university degree (Master’s or Higher) in Law or related fields.

 • Experience in the development of international or national acts/regulations on maternity protection, social protection, labor, or other relevant law or regulation.